rkaiser0324/CakePress/README.md

 CakePress
 =========

-CakePress is a WordPress plugin to integrate a CakePHP web application into Wordpress.
+CakePress is a WordPress plugin to integrate a CakePHP 2.x web application into Wordpress.
 It is based on the [Jake project](https://github.com/rkaiser0324/jake), which does the same for Joomla.
-It can run under any of the following:
+It can run under any of the following architectures:

 * Apache 2.2 or 2.4 with mod_php and mod_rewrite enabled
 * The above, with nginx as a reverse-proxy